 Mike's the head of the timber frame shop.
 In addition to his feline sense of balance (he'll be the guy walking nonchalantly along the ridge beam on raising day), Mike has an uncanny ability to think in 3D & can come up with a solution before anyone else has an inkling that there's a problem.
-Mike built the home he shares with his wife & children and when free of family obligations, can be found at one end of a fishing pole in the summer and attached to a bowstring during October.
+Mike built the home he shares with his wife & children.
+When free of family obligations, he can be found at one end of a fishing pole in the summer and attached to a bowstring in October.

 Mike's love of things old school and quirky is a thread that runs through his day to day life.
 From his choice of tools to his vehicles — his car has its engine backwards he's got a kick starter & points on the bike — he's not afraid to take a stand against the vagaries of fashion.

 The only member of the shop with a log-home building background and a Mr. Clean hairdo.
 Jake's steady hand, and carving skill is the force behind all of our timber engravings.
 He's also a pro at found form and putting the finishing touches on our mortise and tenon joints.
-When he's not swooning over his wife and daughter, he and his dog Stewie often find themselves at the dry end of a fishing pole.
+When he's not swooning over his wife, daughter, and son, he and his dog Stewie often find themselves at the dry end of a fishing pole.

-Paul came to the timber frame shop by way of our construction group and is now all grown up with lovely wife Jolene, three young boys (all under the age of 5!), and a 19th century timber frame farmhouse that he's whipped into shape for them all to nest in.
+Paul came to the timber frame shop by way of our construction group and is now all grown up with lovely wife Jolene, four young boys, and a 19th century timber frame farmhouse that he's whipped into shape for them all to nest in.

-Andy's a bit of an enigma - a quiet guy with a tough work ethic.
-This may be part of his personality or it just may be the Alfred post-collegiate haze.
-Either way, his composed nature makes him a great hunter — which until recently had occupied most of his fall weekend mornings.
-As Andy and his wife Ashley have just welcomed their first baby, Bristol Elizabeth, into the world, we're sure he'll find lots of new ways to spend his free time.
+Andy's a bit of an enigma — a quiet guy with a tough work ethic.
+His composed nature makes him a great team member and a skilled hunter — which until recently had occupied most of his Fall weekend mornings.
+Currently Andy and his wife Ashley are busy keeping up with their baby girl/active toddler, Bristol Elizabeth, while remodeling their family home.

 Joining us after attending Cornell & years specializing in ecclesiastical architecture at a Rochester architectural firm - Ty made himself at home in the loft next to our engineers where he heads up our east coast design group.
 He & wife Kellie are parents of young boys Seth, Elijah, and Nahum.
 A few other things about Ty — he's dedicated to the NY Giants, he has a love for cycling & keeps a busy social schedule with his family [who also happen to be his neighbors].

-Another RIT graduate - Eric went straight from school to being a mechanical engineer for an aerospace company and then to his desk upstairs.
-He's been trying out his wings as father, as he & Heather are proud parents of baby boy, Andrew.
-We're not sure, but we doubt fatherhood will slow him down on snowy mountains on his skis or on the muddy inclines on his mountain bike...
+Another RIT graduate — Eric went straight from school to being a mechanical engineer for an aerospace company and then to his desk upstairs where he now manages our quirky crew.
+He's a busy Dad, as he & Heather are proud parents of three.
+Fatherhood hasn't slowed him down on snowy mountains on his skis or on the muddy inclines on his mountain bike...

 Jonathan keeps a personal blog about his journey.
 Check it out.